Supplemental Instruction Program and Mathematics Support

 Participating in SIP gives all students an opportunity for extra time with the material; whether the student needs to improve grades or just wants a review of concepts or topics.

-Additional one-on-one support is available for any student enrolled in MAT 1000: Intermediate Algebra.
+Additional one-on-one support is available for any student enrolled in MAT 1049: Foundations of Functions and Their Applications.
 Each student works together with the course instructor to develop their mathematical strategy.
-This support may include, but is not limited to, learning how to best organize, review, and communicate mathematical ideas using strategies specific to each student.
+This support may include but is not limited to, learning how to best organize, review, and communicate mathematical ideas using strategies specific to each student.
 The goal is for students to use available resources and problem-solving skills throughout their academic careers.

-Students will receive more information from their MAT 1000 instructor and may sign up for one-on-one appointments over the semester.
+Students will receive more information from their MAT 1049 professor, Dr. Elizabeth Lewis, and may sign up for one-on-one appointments over the semester.

 Explore More Student Success Resources